spatie/mailcoach-support/readme.md

 It can be installed as a stand alone app or integration in an existing Laravel application.

+## Have a support question?

-If you have a question or need support for Mailcoach, head over to [the issue tracker](https://github.com/spatie/mailcoach-support/issues).
+This repo has been put in read only mode.
+If you have a question or need support for Mailcoach, head over to [the issue tracker on the laravel-mailcoach repo](https://github.com/spatie/laravel-mailcoach).

 [Full documentation](https://mailcoach.app)